-> Tribblix Virtualization and zones
+> Virtualization and Zones

 A zone is a virtualized system that gives the illusion of being an independent system while sharing resources with its host.